merovex-press/stranded-series/checksum.md

 ### Minor Characters

 A bulleted list of bit-part characters with a sentence of who they are.
-* “Mike Watkins - Bus driver & friend of Barry.”
+* "Mike Watkins - Bus driver & friend of Barry."

 ## Key Locations